vishwas0developers/anti-api/README.md

 > **Disclaimer**: This project is based on reverse engineering of Antigravity.
 Future compatibility is not guaranteed.
 Use at your own risk.
 Not officially supported.

+> **Known Issues**:
-> **Known Issue**: Claude Code's tool use (file/command operations) is currently not working due to Antigravity's response format. **We are actively investigating this issue and expect a fix soon.** Chat functionality works perfectly.
+> - **Claude Code Tool Use**: Tool operations (file/command) are not working due to Antigravity's response format limitations.
+Chat functionality works perfectly.
+> - **Context Leakage**: Due to Antigravity's IDE-integrated architecture, responses may occasionally include minor IDE context (e.g., "I notice you opened...").
+Anti-API includes a built-in filter to remove this automatically without affecting performance.

 ## Features